FormidableLabs/spectacle/docs/content/api-reference.md

 ## Code Pane

 CodePane is a component for showing a syntax-highlighted block of source code.
 It will scroll for overflow amounts of code, trim whitespace and normalize indents.
 It will also wrap long lines of code and preserve the indent.
-CodePane uses the [React Syntax Highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter) Component.
+CodePane uses the [React Syntax Highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter) Component and conforms to Position props.

 The `theme` prop accepts a configurable object or pre-defined theme object from the available [Prism Themes](https://github.com/react-syntax-highlighter/react-syntax-highlighter/blob/master/src/styles/prism/index.js).